To be considered for the Canada-China Scholars’ Exchange Program, the applicant must complete the following two-step process.

 - select three institutions on the application.
 Those who indicate that they are not willing to consider alternatives may be withdrawn from consideration if the institution that they have indicated is deemed inappropriate by CSC, or is not able to offer a place;

-- download, print and sign one copy of the application once completed; and
+- download, print and sign one copy of the application once completed.
+Candidates should include a signature in the blank space at the bottom of the last page of the application; and

-- ensure to include a photo of the applicant on the first page of each copy of the application form.
+- ensure to include a photo of the applicant on the first page of the application form.

 NOTE: Candidates must apply either under the “General Scholar” category or the “Senior Scholar” category of the CSC.
 Candidates applying under the “General Scholar” category must hold at least a high school diploma and be under the age of 45.
 Candidates applying under the “Senior Scholar” category to undertake research in China must hold at least a Master’s degree or be associate professors or research staff and be under the age of 50.